○ 11 min read

 Refined sugar can cause a quick spike in your blood sugar, only to fall dramatically, leaving you feeling awful.
 Known as a “sugar crash,” this blood sugar drop can make you feel lethargic, cause foggy thinking and make it difficult to accomplish everyday tasks.
 Sweet, sugary breakfast foods are notorious for causing a midday slump that leaves you feeling drained not long after eating them.

-Sugar affects the way your cells function, and too much can speed up aging on a cellular level.
-It does this in several ways, but the primary mechanism is through increasing oxidative stress.
+Sugar affects the way your cells function, and too much can speed up some of the visible signs of aging.
+It does this in several ways.
 Eating a diet high in antioxidants can help reduce these effects, but going without those extra-sugary treats in the first place will reduce the overall oxidative load throughout the body.

 Eating Less Sugar Can Lead to a Healthy Heart